timescale/docs/promscale/query-data.md

-# Run queries with Promscale
+# Query data in Promscale
-You can use Promscale to run queries in SQL and in PromQL.
+You can query the data stored in Promscale using SQL (metrics and traces) and PromQL (only metrics).

-SQL queries are handled directly by TimescaleDB.
-PromQL queries can be directed to the Promscale Connector.
+PromQL queries have to be directed to the Promscale Connector.
 Alternatively, you can direct PromQL queries to the Prometheus instance, which reads data from the Connector using the `remote_read` interface.
 The Connector, in turn, fetches data from TimescaleDB.
+You would typically use a [visualization tool][visualize-data] to run PromQL queries.
+Learn more about PromQL in the [Prometheus documentation][promql-docs].

-You can run SQL queries in Promscale with your preferred SQL tool.
+SQL queries are handled directly by TimescaleDB.
+You can query the data in Promscale with your preferred SQL tool.
 In this section, we use `psql`.
 For more information about installing and using `psql`, see the [installing psql section][install-psql].

+## Query metric data with SQL
-## Query a metric
+### Query a metric
 When you query a metric, the query is performed against the view of the metric you're interested in.
 This example queries a metric named `go_dc_duration` for its samples in the past five minutes.
 This metric is a measurement for how long